Korean War Legacy Project

 Living Conditions

-Bernard Clark had to live in trenches near and on the front lines because there were not any shelters of any kind.
-The trenches were six feet deep and a fire could be made during the winter to stay warm.
+Bernard Clark describes living in trenches near and on the front lines.
+He remembers the trenches were six feet deep and a fire could be made during the winter to stay warm but only at night.
 C-Rations were eaten most of the war, and they included beans and tea.
 He recalls taking over for the Greeks at "Kowang San/Little Gibraltar" area near Hill 355, and he remembers finding many dead bodies left in the trenches.

 Tags: Cold winters,Fear,Food,Front lines,Living conditions,Personal Loss,Physical destruction,Weapons